Jury awards ZeniMax $500 million in Oculus VR lawsuit

 On data protection Brexit means mirroring EU rules, confirms UK minister

-Facebook’s acquisition of Oculus just became even more expensive, a jury in Dallas, Texas has awarded ZeniMax Media a half billion dollars after finding that Palmer Luckey (and by extension Oculus VR) had violated the terms of a non-disclosure agreement, Polygon reports.

-The jury also announced that Oculus was not guilty of misappropriating trade secrets.
+A jury in Dallas, Texas has awarded ZeniMax Media a half billion dollars after finding that Palmer Luckey (and by extension Oculus VR) had violated the terms of a non-disclosure agreement as well as charges related to false designation and copyright infringement.
+The jury has also found that Oculus not guilty of misappropriating trade secrets, Polygon reports.

+Luckey will personally have to pay $50 million in the suit, while former Oculus CEO Brendan Iribe will be forced to pay $150 million.

 Judgments are still being handed down in court, and this post will be updated as we hear more, but it seems that Facebook’s investment in VR will be growing more complicated.
-What this means for Facebook’s future VR efforts and sales of the Rift is unclear.
+What this means for Facebook’s future VR efforts and sales of the Rift VR headset is unclear, but this will undoubtedly damage the credibility of Oculus moving forward.

+Facebook is set to release its quarterly earnings in just a few minutes, we’ll see if Facebook CEO Mark Zuckerberg has anything to say on the investor call about this court decision and how it will impact the company.

 At the heart of this case was ZeniMax Media’s belief that VR technology that they had created was used illegally by Oculus founder Palmer Luckey to create the Rift headset, the core product of Oculus VR, which sold to Facebook for $2 billion in March of 2014.
-The company filed suit against, Oculus asking for $4 billion in compensation and punitive damages
+The company filed suit against Oculus asking for $4 billion in compensation and punitive damages from the court.

 ZeniMax Media is likely not a company that you’ve heard of, but if you follow the video game industry at all, some of the titles the company’s subsidiary studios have released will immediately stick out.
 ZeniMax owns Bethesda Softworks, which has published games like Skyrim (one of the best-selling video games of all time) and the Fallout series.
 The popular franchises carried by its several subsidiaries have earned ZeniMax a reported valuation of as much as $2.5 billion.